 New Code of Ethics for Doctors

-The AMA has released its new Code of Ethics, which, for the first time since 2006, has been substantially revised.
-AMA President, Dr Michael Gannon, said that a Code of Ethics is essential for setting and maintaining the very high standards of ethical behaviour that society expects from the medical profession.
+The AMA has released its new Code of Ethics, which for the first time since 2006, has been substantially revised, culminating in the Code of Ethics 2004.
+Editorially Revised 2006.
+AMA President, Dr Michael Gannon, said that a Code of Ethics was essential for setting and maintaining the very high standards of ethical behaviour that society expects from the medical profession.

 “The AMA is the peak body representing all Australian doctors.
 Its Code articulates and promotes a body of ethical principles to guide doctors' conduct in their relationships with patients, colleagues, and society.